ElectricGun/video-to-logic/README.md

 - If your animation is very crusty and choppy, the instructions per tick may be too high.
 Consider lowering it to about 750, or disable *forceRender* in the config processor.
 - The processors will overwrite blocks around the main display, only use this mod on **disposable sandbox worlds**, you can then save it as a scheme after it's done <br>
 - The *ipt* variable only works on world processors, obviously <br>
-- Multiprocessing is currently not supported to reduce crust, large animations are very slow unless you use world processors or cheating the ipt of regular processors up <br>
+- Multiprocessing is currently not supported to reduce crust, large animations are very slow unless you use world processors or cheating the ipt of regular processors up.
+Might give the option to enable multiprocessing if you really don't mind the crust <br>
 - Config file directory: data/config.hjson <br>
 <br>
 The mod itself doesn't work on multiplayer, but the schematics should.